Azure-Samples/active-directory-b2c-php-webapp-openidconnect/README.md

 1. Use these instructions: https://azure.microsoft.com/en-gb/documentation/articles/app-service-web-php-get-started/

 ## About the code
-Main logic is in "app/Http/routes.php" and "app/Http/Controllers".
-(The rest is mainly for the Laravel framework).
-If you are interested in the token verification logic, see "app/Http/Controllers/TokenChecker.php".
+The main logic is in "app/Http/routes.php."
+Helper functions and classes are located in "app/Http/Controllers".
+In particular, if you are interested in the token verification logic, see "app/Http/Controllers/TokenChecker.php".
+The rest of the code is mainly associated with the Laravel framework.

 ## More information
 A PHP web application that authenticates users with Azure AD B2C using OpenID Connect.
 B2C is an identity management service for both web applications and mobile applications.
 Developers can rely on B2C for consumer sign up and sign in, instead of relying on their own code.
 Consumers can sign in using brand new credentials or existing accounts on various social platforms (Facebook, for example).